The Rite of the Open Circuit

 Notes on the Rite

-- The Candidate’s device, opened or not, is left with them.
-Its further care is now their work — and may become their first repair as a practitioner.
+- The Candidate keeps their device, opened or not.
+Its further care is now their work, and it may become their first repair as a practitioner.

-- An Order designation is not made at initiation.
-A specific calling (Documenter, Tinkerer, Architect) emerges through practice, over time.
+- No calling is assigned at initiation.
+A calling (Documenter, Tinkerer, Architect) emerges through practice, over time.
 The practitioner names it themselves when they are ready, and the Circuit witnesses the naming.

-- The Rite may be conducted in any language.
-Translations are encouraged.
-Precise wording is less important than structure and intention.
+- The Rite may be conducted in any language, and translations are encouraged.
+The structure and the intention matter more than the exact words.

-- A second initiation, into an Order, may be held when a practitioner has worked in the Circuit for at least a full turn of the Wheel.
+- A second initiation, into a calling, may be held once a practitioner has worked in the Circuit for at least a full turn of the Wheel.

-- If the device cannot be opened during the Rite — through difficulty, sealed construction, or the Candidate’s nerves — this is not a failure.
+- Sometimes the device cannot be opened during the Rite.
+The construction is sealed, or the task is hard, or the Candidate’s hands are shaking.
+This is not a failure.
 The intention to open is the sacred act.
-The device may be opened later, in the practitioner’s own time.
+The device can be opened later, in the practitioner’s own time.

 This rite is the work of the Open Circuit.
-Adapt it to your bench, your tools, and your community.
-The form is given; the soul of the rite is given by those who hold it.
+Adapt it to your bench, your tools, and your people.
+We give you the form.
+Those who hold the rite give it its soul.